ShareFacebook Twitter AddThis

 So why choose a sourdough mother dough?

 It’s likely Sourdough starter is the oldest known types of starter and it can also be maintained over long periods of time.
-The Boudin Bakery in San Francisco has used the same starter dough for over 150 years.
+Take The Boudin Bakery in San Francisco, for example, which has used the same starter dough for over 150 years.

 Sourdough mother dough produces gas bubbles and lactic acids which give sourdough its characteristic slightly sour taste and texture.